travelperk/devops-assessment/README.md

     than 4 hours you can leave the work as it is and write down what your next steps would be.
 If you want to spend two days or a week, up to you.
 But we don't want you to waste more of you time.
   * This is not a speed test.
 Please don't worry if you don't finish it.
+The main point of the assessment is to have an overall idea on how you work, what are your priorities, and to open a conversation on how you'd go further in case we wanted to iterate over the exercise.

  **Many thanks for your time and good luck!**